ShevinuM/Spotify_Pal/README.md

 # SpotifyPal

-This project is still in its initial stages.
-Right now I'm working on implementing the configuration for the application including configuring a database inside a docker container.
-I'm also working on implementing OAuth 2.0.
+Welcome to SpotifyPal - a custom application designed to enhance your Spotify experience with a suite of new functionalities.

-## Why I'm making this
+## Why SpotifyPal?

-- Spotify does not natively support all of the scripts that can be executed via its API.
-- This application allows me to create custom scripts that can be executed, making my Spotify experience more convenient.
-- To address the problem, I am developing a custom application that will provide me with the necessary functionality to perform the required tasks.
-The application will be specifically designed to meet my needs and ensure that I can complete these tasks efficiently and effectively.
+While Spotify provides a wide array of features, there are specific tasks that it doesn't natively support through its API.
+SpotifyPal is designed to bridge this gap by allowing you to execute custom scripts and control your music experience more conveniently and effectively.

-- More about why I'm making this can be read in the [project proposal('https://github.com/ShevinuM/SpotifyPal/blob/main/UML/Project%20Proposal/Project-Proposal.md).
+Read more about the motivation behind SpotifyPal in the [project proposal](https://github.com/ShevinuM/SpotifyPal/blob/main/UML/Project%20Proposal/Project-Proposal.md).

-## How I'm making this
+## How Does SpotifyPal Work?

-- The SpotifyPal application will use Spring Boot and OAuth 2.0 for authentication, PostgreSQL for the database, and Spotify's API to interact with the user's profile.
-The front-end is expected to be built with HTML, CSS, JS.
-Using ReactJS as the front-end framework is something I’m exploring right now.
+SpotifyPal is built using Spring Boot and utilizes OAuth 2.0 for authentication.
+It uses a PostgreSQL database and the Spotify API to interact with your Spotify profile.
+The front-end is built using HTML, CSS, and JavaScript, and I'm currently exploring the possibility of using ReactJS as the front-end framework.

-## Expected Features
+## Features

+SpotifyPal aims to introduce the following features:

-1. Sort the songs in a playlist using Audio Analysis features provided by Spotify Web API such as key & mode (Camelot wheel), tempo, and make the transitions between songs of the playlist seamless as possible.
+1. **Playlist Sorting:** Sort the songs in your playlist using Audio Analysis features (e.g., key & mode - Camelot wheel, tempo) provided by the Spotify Web API to ensure smooth transitions between songs.
-2. Filtre a playlist provided by the user to only include the songs saved by the user and transfer those songs to a new playlist.
+2. **Filtered Playlists:** Filter any given playlist to only include songs you've saved and transfer them to a new playlist.
-3. Compile a monthly playlist out of all the songs the user has saved/liked during the month.
+3. **Monthly Playlists:** Compile a monthly playlist of all the songs you've saved/liked throughout the month.
-4. Filtre all the songs of a given artist to only include the songs saved by the user and create a new playlist out of those songs.
+4. **Artist-specific Playlists:** Filter all songs from a given artist to only include the ones you've saved and create a new playlist out of them.
-5. Compile a yearly playlist out of all the songs the user has saved/liked during the year.
+5. **Yearly Playlists:** Compile a yearly playlist of all the songs you've saved/liked throughout the year.
-6. User selects a 'mood' and a 'duration', and system creates a playlist based on the mood, duration and time of the day.
+6. **Mood-based Playlists:** Create playlists based on your selected 'mood' and 'duration', adjusting for the time of day.
-7. System creates a playlist consisting of the user's top 'n' favorite/most listened to songs during the week, where 'n' is a value input by the user.
+7. **Top Favorites Playlist:** Generate a playlist consisting of your top 'n' favorite/most listened to songs during the week, where 'n' is a value input by you.
-8. System displays the user a summary of their profile stats for the month.
+8. **Profile Stats:** Display a summary of your Spotify profile stats for the month.

+The project is currently in its initial stages, focusing on application configuration, including setting up a PostgreSQL database inside a Docker container, and implementing OAuth 2.0 authentication.

+Watch this space for more updates as SpotifyPal develops!

+## Software Engineering Principles Used
+1. **Project Planning with UML:** Although UML is not used for many personal projects, I'm using it for mine since it has helped me a lot in the past to visualize things, avoid errors and make the codebase more organized.
+I'm incorporating the following UML Diagrams into my project,
+ - Use Cases & Use Case Descriptions
+ - Activity Diagrams
+ - Layer Diagrams
+ - Sequence Diagrams
+ - Class Diagrams
+2. **Iterative and Incremental Development**
+3. **Architecture Patterns:** N-Tier
+4. **Design Patterns:** MVC - Model-View-Controller